 - (a) Chronic violations of wastewater discharge limitations, defined here as those in which 66% or more of all measurements taken in a six (6) month period exceed (by any magnitude) a numerical Pretreatment Standard of Requirement for the same pollutant parameter; - (b) Technical Review Criteria (TRC) violation, defined here as those in which 33% or more of all the measurements for each pollutant parameter taken during a six (6) month period equal or exceed the product of the numerical Pretreatment Standard or Requirement multiplied by the applicable TRC value.
-(TRC = 1.4 for BOD, TSS, fats, oil, and grease and 1.2 for all other pollutants except pH);
+(TRC = 1.4 for BOD, TSS, fats, oil, and grease and 1.2 for all other pollutants except pH); - (c) Any other violation of a pretreatment effluent limit (daily maximum or long-term average) that the Commission determines has caused, either alone or in combination with other discharges, pass through or interference (including endangering the health of Commission personnel or the general public); - (d) Any discharge of a pollutant that has caused imminent endangerment to human health, welfare, or the environment, or causes the POTW to exercise its emergency authority to halt or prevent such discharge;

-- (c) Any other violation of a pretreatment effluent limit (daily maximum or long-term average) that the Commission determines has caused, either alone or in combination with other discharges, pass through or interference (including endangering the health of Commission personnel or the general public); - (d) Any discharge of a pollutant that has caused imminent endangerment to human health, welfare, or the environment, or causes the POTW to exercise its emergency authority to halt or prevent such discharge; - (e) Failure to meet, within 90 days after the scheduled date, a compliance milestone contained in a permit or enforcement order, for starting construction, completing construction, or attaining final compliance; - (f) Failure to provide within 30 days after the due date, required reports such as Baseline Monitoring Reports, 90-day reports, periodic reports, and compliance schedule milestone reports; - (g) Failure to accurately report non-compliance; - (h) Any violation or group of violations that the NBC determines will adversely affect the operation or implementation of the Pretreatment Program.
+- (e) Failure to meet, within 90 days after the scheduled date, a compliance milestone contained in a permit or enforcement order, for starting construction, completing construction, or attaining final compliance; - (f) Failure to provide within 30 days after the due date, required reports such as Baseline Monitoring Reports, 90-day reports, periodic reports, and compliance schedule milestone reports; - (g) Failure to accurately report non-compliance; - (h) Any violation or group of violations that the NBC determines will adversely affect the operation or implementation of the Pretreatment Program.

-Based upon extensive user file reviews, the names of five firms were listed in the February 24, 2012, public notice in the Providence Journal.
-Of the five firms listed in Significant Non-Compliance, three users are located in the Field's Point district and two are Bucklin Point users.
-There were two firms in SNC subject to EPA categorical standards.
-Both of these firms are classified as either electroplaters or metal finishers.
-One is located in the Field's Point district and the other is located in Bucklin Point.

-Two firms are classified as non-significant industrial users.
-One of the firms manufactures insulation material and the other conducts mass finishing operations.
+Based upon extensive user file reviews, the names of eleven firms were listed in the February 27, 2013, public notice in the Providence Journal.
+Of the eleven firms listed in Significant Non-Compliance, four users are located in the Field's Point district and seven are Bucklin Point users.
+There were five firms in SNC subject to EPA categorical standards.
+Three of these firms are classified as either electroplaters or metal finishers.
+One is located in the Field's Point district and the other two are located in Bucklin Point.
+The two remaining categorically regulated users are classified as pharmaceutical manufacturers which are both located in the Bucklin Point district.
+Two firms are classified as non-categorical significant industrial users.
+One of the firms manufactures insulation material and the other conducts industrial users.
+Two of these users perform zero discharge jewelry manufacturing operations, one conducts zero discharge stone cutting operations and one conducts zero discharge engine oil recycling operations.
+Three of these firms are located in the Field's Point district and the other is located in Bucklin Point.

-The number of firms listed in SNC for 2011 was five, a decrease from the twelve firms listed in SNC in 2010.
-Four of the five users listed in the February 24, 2011, SNC Public Notice, had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published prior to the date of publication.
+There were eleven firms listed in SNC in 2012.
+This was an increase from the five firms listed in SNC in 2011.
+All but one of the eleven users listed in the February 27, 2013, SNC Public Notice, had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published prior to the date of publication.
+The remaining firm, a non-significant industrial facility, was listed in SNC for failure to submit a report on time which is an administrative violation.
+As of February 27, 2013 the report had still not been received.
 Additional information regarding the firms listed in SNC is provided in CHAPTERS I and IV.
 The cost to publish the public notice was billed to the firms listed as being in Significant Non-Compliance.